-- Service animals are permitted in General Population shelters so long as the pet meets the requirements under Federal law.
+- Service animals are permitted in General Population shelters so long as the animal meets the requirements under Federal law.
 Visit ADA Requirements for Service Animals for additional information.
-However, a Pet Friendly Shelter, operated by the Broward Humane Society and Broward County, is available for residents owning pets, not considered a service animal, that is available on a first-come, first-served basis.
-The pet-friendly shelter should be considered a shelter option of last resort for residents with animals, especially animals that are on medication, need special care or become anxious when separated from their owner.
+However, our Pet-Friendly Shelters are available for residents owning pets (not all pets allowed), not considered a service animal, that is available on a first-come, first-served basis.
+A pet-friendly shelter should be considered a shelter option of last resort for residents with animals, especially animals that are on medication or need special care.

 - If you have a service animal, make sure the animal has a collar with identification.
 In your shelter kit, have proof that the animal's vaccinations are up to date, and a copy of written instructions for your animal's care.
 You are responsible for caring for your service animal during your stay in a shelter.
 Refer to the Pet Survival Kit Checklist for pet supplies to be brought to the shelter.